 Over-application of high BOD effluent can create anaerobic conditions in the soil.
-Prolonged oxygen depletion will reduce the soil micro-organisms' capability to break down the organic matter in the effluent and may ultimately lead to odours and surface and/or groundwater pollution.
+Prolonged oxygen depletion will reduce the soil micro-organisms' capability to break down the organic matter in the effluent and may ultimately lead to odour generation and surface and/or groundwater pollution.
+It is therefore essential to allow sufficient time between irrigations for the soil to become aerobic.

-It is therefore essential to apply effluent at rates that will not cause the development of anaerobic conditions.
-Resting periods between applications may be required to permit reaeration of the soil.
 However, the quantity of oxygen which can be held in different types of soil varies according to soil texture and structure.
+State authorities may be able to advise on loading rates which do not cause environmental effects under various climatic conditions.